MW 2x4 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-• Wide application in modern technologies – are utilized in HDD drives, electric drive mechanisms, medical devices or very advanced devices.
+- Key role in advanced technologically fields – are used in hard drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: